Mersus-Technologies/mersus-coding-guidelines/README.md

 - Leads to increase in productivity of developers.
 - Reduces the overall cost for software development.
 - Make the difference between a successful project and a project that is, at worst, dead on delivery.

+# Naming Conventions

+There are three type of naming conventions generally used while doing C# programming, <br>

+**Pascal Convention – First character of all word is in upper case and other characters are in lower case.** <br>
+> Example: HelloWorld <br>

+**Camel Case Convention – The first character of all words, except the first word, is upper case and other characters are lower case.** <br>
+> Example: helloWorld <br>

+**Hungarian Case Convention – The data type as prefix is used to define the variable by developers long ago.
+This convention is not used anywhere now a day’s except local variable declaration.**
+> Example:string m_sName; string strName; int iAge;